SuleimanFarah/sunpy/SOCIS-2019-Swapnil-Sharma.md

 My current progress can be tracked on Jupyter Notebook on [Github](https://github.com/swapsha96/socis/blob/master/Playing%20with%20Sunspotter%20Dataset.ipynb).

-I have finished getting familiar with Sunspotter dataset (point 1 of possible ideas in SunPy SOCIS wiki page).
+**I have finished getting familiar with Sunspotter datas** (point 1 of possible ideas in SunPy SOCIS wiki page).
 It involves extracting the dates, coordinates and file names from the database.
-It contains three CSV files (lookup_properties, lookup_timesfits and rankings) which contain details of images and the Elo rating score.
-Classifications.csv contains pairwise comparisons of images.
+It contains three CSV files (`lookup_properties, lookup_timesfits and rankings) which contain details of images and the Elo rating score. `classifications.csv` contains pairwise comparisons of images.

 ![Flux vs Score Scatter Plot](https://i.imgur.com/q0C21E2.png)